johnrm174/model-railway-signalling/README.md

 Some examples are included in the repository: https://github.com/johnrm174/model-railway-signalling:

 <pre>
-'test_simple_example.py' - a simple example of how to use the "signals" and "points" modules to create a
+'test_simple_example.py' - a simple example of how to use the "signals" and "points" and "sections"
-           basic track schematic with interlocked signals/points and semi-automation of signals using external track sensors to provide "signal passed" events as the train progresses across the schematic.
+           modules to create a basic track schematic with interlocked signals/points and semi-automation of signals using external sensors to provide "signal passed" events as the train progresses across the schematic.
 Also includes DCC Mapping examples (for both signals and points).

 'test_semaphore_example.py' - effectively the same example as above, but using sempahore signals.
            Includes DCC Mapping examples for the Semaphore signals (different to colour lights).